Jeannet Leendertse – Seaweed baskets

 After switching to fibre arts, Jeannet chose a unique material for her latest work.
-Very few artists chose seaweed as their medium of choice but that’s exactly what Jeannet has done.
+Very few artists chose seaweed as their medium of choice, but that’s exactly what Jeannet has done.

 “There’s just so much of it on the Maine coast,” she says, “because the tidal zone is so large.
-It can be sometimes a foot thick, in terms of layers.
+It can sometimes be a foot thick in terms of layers.

-I kept on thinking, ‘what can I do with it?’, because it really catches your eye.
+I kept on thinking, ‘what can I do with it?’ because it really catches your eye.
 In the spring, it’s a fresh green, and then in the fall, it turns into this golden colour.
-Then one day I walked on the beach, and I saw this bunch of seaweed that was blown into a nest shape by the wind, and all of a sudden, I was like, ‘wow, this has some integrity.
-What if this was stitched together when it was still wet, then, in its dry form, it might actually hold together’.
+Then one day, I walked on the beach, and I saw this bunch of seaweed that was blown into a nest shape by the wind, and all of a sudden, I was like, ‘wow, this has some integrity.
+What if this was stitched together when it was still wet?
+Then, in its dry form, it might actually hold together’.
 So I took some home and I just stitched it and then I was like, I don’t have to really do anything.
-I can just stitch it wet and dry it and that doesn’t need to be more complicated than that.”
+I can just stitch it wet and dry it, and that doesn’t need to be more complicated than that.”

 As with any natural medium, Jeannet is very conscious of her environmental impact when foraging for seaweed.
 “I forage in an area where there’s just so much of it,” she says, “I try to be extremely careful about how much I take and where I take it from.
-I try to forage just in areas that are already getting a bunch of traffic, so maybe near a public dock or places like that.
+I try to forage just in areas already getting a lot of traffic, so maybe near a public dock or places like that.
 I leave the more natural areas undisturbed.”

-Jeannet also says that the way she forages is as important as the location.
+Jeannet also says that how she forages is as important as the location.
 “I forage just a couple of branches from each plant as you would prune a perennial,” she says, “They recommend leaving at least 16 inches of the branch intact.
 Never remove it at its root.
-That way it can regenerate easily because it provides an amazing habitat.
+That way, it can regenerate easily because it provides an amazing habitat.
 So many creatures can stay moist within the seaweed, that’s how they survive, and birds find food among it, and it’s a whole other habitat for fish.”

 Recently Jeannet worked in collaboration with the experimental culinary group, Steinbeisser.

 “This organisation puts celebrity chefs together with craftspeople looking to change the dining experience,” explains Jeannet, “When they work with craftspeople, they ask you to come up with a new approach to an everyday utensil or dish or glass or whatever.
 Since I was making baskets, they asked me to make a bread basket.
 It made me think of the function of the breadbasket.
 How can you make that different?
-Then I was thinking about the whole experience of going to a restaurant where they put this bread basket in the middle of the table and usually, there’s not enough bread there and you become really aware in the group, ‘Am I going to be taking this last piece?’
-I was thinking, maybe we should just make this really awkward gesture of reaching in that central breadbasket even more awkward and more self-conscious by having to reach through one of these tubes into the belly of this beast.”
+Then I was thinking about the whole experience of going to a restaurant where they put this bread basket in the middle of the table, and usually, there’s not enough bread there, and you become really aware in the group, ‘Am I going to be taking this last piece?’
+I was thinking; maybe we should just make this really awkward gesture of reaching in that central breadbasket even more awkward and more self-conscious by having to reach through one of these tubes into the belly of this beast.”

 About the artist

 After receiving a Bachelor of Arts with honours in graphic design at the Academy of Art and Design, St. Joost in the Netherlands.
-Jeannet was a book designer for many years, winning both national and international awards.
+Jeannet was a book designer for many years, winning national and international awards.